lloydshark/aws-clojurescript-lambda/README.md

 Including...

-- lein cljsbuild for builds and running tests.
+- lein-cljsbuild for builds and running tests.
-- lein npm for npm dependencies.
+- lein-npm for npm dependencies.
-- Some examples of how to use the raw AWS Javascript (aws-sdk) APIs.
-- Some examples of how to use core.async to handle the responses.
 - How to setup a figwheel-main repl in Cursive.
+- Examples of how to use the raw AWS Javascript (aws-sdk) APIs.
+- Examples of how to use core.async to handle the responses.
+- Examples of how to use clojure.test for writing tests.
+- Examples of how to access AWS Environment Properties (including KMS encrypted ones).

 ## Motivation